Spectators are Easier to Control than Thinkers

 Falsehood has a distribution advantage.
 It can be dramatic, simple, and emotionally satisfying.
 The truth often shows up slower, with caveats, and without a good hook.

 Even when misinformation gets debunked, the debunk rarely catches up to the original.
-The system does not have a reliable “undo” button for collective attention.
+The system doesn’t have a reliable “undo” button for collective attention.
 It has a next button.

 Accountability matters.
 So does context.
 But pile-ons thrive in shallow environments because they let people feel morally decisive without doing the expensive work of understanding.